hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/readme.md

 3. **Fixtures:** The example includes a `api_credentials` fixture.
 If your code needs to read the credentials from a file or database, you'll need a fixture to handle that securely and appropriately.

-4. **Error Handling:** The examples demonstrate using `pytest.raises` to test that exceptions are raised when necessary (e.g., invalid API keys, endpoints).
+4. **Error Handling:** The examples demonStarte using `pytest.raises` to test that exceptions are raised when necessary (e.g., invalid API keys, endpoints).
 This is crucial for robust testing.

 5. **Assertions:**  Replace the placeholder `assert response is not None` with specific assertions about the structure and contents of the `response`.
 For example, if the API call returns a JSON response, you might assert the presence of specific keys and values.